luismartinezs/google-scripts-template/README.md

 ## Tests

 Google Apps Script does not accept imports / exports.
-Before running the unit tests locally, uncomment any "module.exports"
+Before running the unit tests locally, uncomment any `module.exports`

+Before pushing to the Google Apps Script, comment any `module.exports` in any files you push

 Run unit tests: `npm run test`